-The CBA Standard Undertakings were amended in March 2003 to address problems if a lawyer failed to comply with undertakings to discharge mortgages and instead misused conveyance funds.
-The amendments introduced transparency provisions to hinder such fraudulent actions (see clause 9.5 of the CBA Standard Undertakings).
-The transparency provisions put the seller's lawyer on an undertaking to provide the buyer's lawyer with documentation of payout:
+The CBA Standard Undertakings were amended (in 2003) to reduce the possibility of a lawyer failing to comply with undertakings to discharge mortgages and instead misusing conveyance funds.
+The transparency provisions put the seller's lawyer on an undertaking to provide the buyer's lawyer with documentation of payout as follows:

-- a copy of the payout statement; - the letter or confirmation transmitting the funds to the lender; and

-• confirmation showing the lender received payment and discharged the account.
+- a copy of the payout statement; - the letter or confirmation transmitting the funds to the lender; and - confirmation showing the lender received payment and discharged the account.